dinde451/jarr.d1/Jarulfs_Guide.md

 instead of life.

 Checks for hit recovery are done between step 4 and 5 and will thus not be affected by the use of Mana Shield.
+For more information regarding a bug and Mana Shield, see chapter 6.1.1.

 Hit recovery